HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ### Food Dice
 Food Dice (FD) are either d4s, d6s or d8s.
 - If the feast contained **mundane** animals or plants, the Food Dice are equal to d4s.
-- If the feast contained no mundane animals or plants, **only exotic** ingredients, the Food Dice are equal to d6s.
+- If the feast contained majority **exotic** ingredients, the Food Dice are equal to d6s.
 - If the feast contained extraordinarily **magical** ingredients, like a dragon or an angel, the Food Dice are equal to d8s.

 ### Energy